williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 #### Custom scopes and claims
 {:.beta}

-The admin can configure custom scopes and claims via the UI <a href="...link to setup guide">here</a>.
-When custom scopes and claims are configured for a client, the access tokens that are minted will include the custom claims.
-It will also include custom scopes if they were part of the request.
+The admin can configure custom scopes and claims via the Authorization Server tab for the Application.
+Access Tokens are minted with all the configured custom claims and all the configured custom scopes that are included in the authorization request.
 {:.beta}

 ##### Custom scopes